Acquisition of 21st Century Fox by Disney: Criticism

-Despite Disney passing antitrust approval from regulators in every country, critics of Disney's purchase expressed significant antitrust concerns.
+Despite Disney passing antitrust approval from regulators in every country, there are significant antitrust concerns about Disney's purchase.
 The deal is a horizontal merger (i.e., in which a company buys up a corporation that produces the same goods and products) as opposed to a vertical merger (i.e., two companies that operate at separate stages of the production process for a specific finished product), much akin to the integrations of AT&T–Time Warner and Comcast–NBC Universal.
 Horizontal mergers are more likely to be disapproved than vertical mergers, as they affect a more tangible reduction in competition.

-The Federal Trade Commission (FTC) states on its website that "The greatest antitrust concern arises with proposed mergers between direct competitors (horizontal mergers)."

-As both Disney and Fox produce films and television series, the deal reduced the number of major film studios in Hollywood from six to five.
+As both Disney and Fox create films and television series, the number of major film studios in Hollywood lowered from six to five.
 Some argued the operation would still leave many competitors around since Disney may compete with Netflix in the online streaming market with Disney+ and Hulu in equal conditions with its newly acquired properties.
-Opponents countered that these arguments do not hold much weight due to Disney's powerful box office and stock market shares, its practices, and its purchase of Fox's many assets.
+Opponents countered that these arguments do not hold much weight due to Disney's powerful box office and stock market shares, its practices and its purchase of Fox's many assets.